Skip to Main Content

 — Neale Godfrey Small business consultant and author of 'Money Doesn't Grow on Trees'

-State and federal tax IDs.
-An Employer Identification Number (EIN) is similar to a Social Security number, but it is specifically for your company to pay state and federal taxes.
+• State and federal tax IDs.
+An Employer Identification Number (EIN) is similar to a Social Security number, but is specifically for your company to pay state and federal taxes.
 If you’re a sole proprietor, you will not need an EIN and can use your Social Security number instead.

-Business name.
+• Business name.
 Once you know what you want your company to be called (and have made sure it’s not already taken), you’ll need to register your business with the state where you’re conducting business and possibly with the federal government.

-Business bank account.
+• Business bank account.
 You want to avoid mixing your personal and business finances, so open a designated business bank account.
 Having a separate account will help you manage your taxes.
 To open an account, you’ll need your identification and that of any co-owners with more than a 25 percent stake, the company’s EIN (if you have one) and the name and address of your business.
 You’ll also need to list the legal structure of your business.

-Health insurance requirements.
+• Health insurance requirements.
 Generally, small businesses with fewer than 50 employees aren’t required to offer health insurance, but if you plan to grow quickly, be prepared.

 4. Not having a budget

-Creating a budget in advance will help you identify how much money you will need to meet such financial commitments as payroll, rent and inventory.
+Creating a budget in advance will help you identify how much money you will need to meet financial commitments like payroll, rent and inventory.
 With the unpredictability of today’s economic landscape, you will want to plan for both seasons of profitability and downturns in the market.
 When the business is making more than expected or is needed, consider building emergency savings, called a contingency fund, to help you through less profitable seasons.

-To manage short-term costs, get a small business credit card.
+To manage short-term costs, consider getting a small business credit card.
 Not only are they safe and convenient payment tools, but they are also specifically designed with the small-business owner in mind.
 They tend to have large credit limits, and you can buy what you need without using up all your capital.
 Plus, you can pay over time if necessary.

 The bottom line